emaphp/magento2-module-vuewidget/README.md

   }
 ```

-This entry tells `rollup` to transpile the file and put the resulting content on `view/frontend/web/js/components/VueCounter.js`, which can now be loaded as a regular Javascript module.
+This entry tells `rollup` to transpile the file and put the resulting content in `view/frontend/web/js/components/VueCounter.js`, which will let us run it as a regular Javascript module.
 To transpile this file you need to open a terminal and run the following (make sure you're on the module directory):

 ```
 npm run build
 ```

 `rollup` will now run each entry and generate each bundle separately.
 This build system uses [rollup-plugin-magento2](https://github.com/emaphp/rollup-plugin-magento2) internally to wrap each bundle into something that can be imported using *RequireJS*.
-Once this process is finished, your module is compiled and can now be injected into the site as a widget.
+Once this process is finished, your module is compiled and can now be used as a widget.

 We will create a new alias for this component by adding the following line in `requirejs-config.js`: